Women's club movement in the United States: History

 Sorosis and the GFWC saw large increases in membership in 1889 and 1890.
 The GFWC grew to around a million women by 1910, and to a million and a half by 1914.
 The creation of an umbrella organization for the many women's clubs allowed them to work together in a more coordinated fashion.
 However, the GFWC excluded African-American clubs from its membership, and many white clubs during the late 1800s excluded black women as well as Jewish women from membership.
 White women's clubs ignored racial inequalities because of the controversy surrounding the issue, and even if they addressed racial inequalities, they did so "tactfully in order to gain members and support".
 Some white women's clubs were frankly unconcerned with issues relating to African Americans because they "supported the racist ideology and practices of their era".

+American Woman's League Founder's Chapter membership pin, image designed by George Julian Zolnay, awarded to members who sent in two new applicants for full membership and $5 in subscriptions by Christmas 1909.

 In 1907, magazine publisher Edward Gardner Lewis created the American Woman's League as a marketing venture in support of his publications, Woman's Magazine and the Woman's Farm Journal, which formed local women's "Chapter Houses".
 Many evolved into prominent women's clubs and the network later became a more traditional organization with dues paid to its national office, the "American Woman's Republic".

 Women's clubs were very active in women's suffrage (see below) and helped support the war effort during World War I. Women in clubs raised money, worked with the Red Cross, financed the Home Guard and set up communications within the community to share information quickly.
 Women's clubs also knitted socks, rolled bandages for soldiers and sold war bonds.
 In Texas, the Texas Federation of Women's Clubs (TFWC) helped create recreational canteens for soldiers.
 During the 1930s, women's clubs hosted programs in concert with the Works Progress Administration.
 When World War II broke out, women's clubs were involved in volunteering.

 In 1964, Congress passed the Civil Rights Act, then, in 1966, the National Organization for Women (NOW) was formed, and women's clubs again grew in size.

 While there were many organizations that encouraged change around child labor, the GFWC became advocates for some of the first child labor laws.
 Children were hired because they were cheaper and more manageable than adults.
 During the early 1900s, women's labor organizations were formed to protect their rights.
 Among them, was Lenora O'Reilly who helped develop the WTUL that supported wage requests and promoted the end of child labor.